The Ordinary’s New Serum Is Special; Take It From A Serious Retinoid Fan

 Like all retinal serums, this is powerful, so regardless of whether you’ve used retinoids before, the advice is to go slow.
 The brand recommends applying it once a week at first — always in the evening — then, if your skin seems to be tolerating it well, you might like to build up to twice-weekly use with a few days in between.
 If you’re a retinal regular like me, you might be able to get away with using it more frequently, like every other day.
 Don’t ignore your skin, though.
 If it’s becoming red, feels uncomfortable or you’re peeling lots (all common side effects of using high strength retinoids) stop or scale back.

 Considering that retinoids — all of them — make skin sensitive to sunlight, it’s important to wear a high-factor, broad-spectrum sunscreen during the day.
-I love Bondi Sands Sunscreen Lotion SPF 50+ Fragrance Free, $10, Neutrogena Hydro Boost Water Gel Lotion Sunscreen SPF 50, $17.99, and L'Oréal Paris Bright Reveal Broad Spectrum SPF 50 Daily UV, $32.99.
+I love Ultra Violette Fave Fluid SPF 50+ Skinscreen, £37, but if you’d rather spend less, try Bondi Sands Sunscreen Lotion SPF 50+ Fragrance Free, £8.99, or Garnier Ambre Solaire Super UV Anti Dark Spots & Anti Pollution Face Fluid SPF 50+, £13.